Optical Context Compression Is Just (Bad) Autoencoding: Is vision compression special for reconstruction?

-\section{Is Vision Compression Special for Reconstruction?}
+\section{Is vision compression special for reconstruction?}

-To test whether vision offers unique advantages for reconstruction from compressed representations (\naref{A1}{claim:a1}), we compare DeepSeek-OCR's vision encoder against direct alternatives under matched conditions.
+To test whether vision offers unique advantages for reconstruction (\naref{A1}{claim:a1}), we compare DeepSeek-OCR's vision encoder against direct alternatives under matched conditions.
 All methods implement the same autoencoding pipeline:

 The difference is what happens inside the encoder: vision renders text to pixels then encodes; direct methods operate directly on token embeddings.